Cray-HPE/docs-csm/operations/node_management/Reboot_NCNs.md

        If configurationStatus is `failed`, See [Troubleshoot Ansible Play Failures in CFS Sessions](../configuration_management/Troubleshoot_Ansible_Play_Failures_in_CFS_Sessions.md) for how to analyze the pod logs from cray-cfs to determine why the configuration may not have completed.

-    10. Uncordon the node
+    10. Uncordon the node.

         ```bash
         ncn-m# kubectl uncordon <node you just rebooted>
         ```

     11. Verify pods are running on the rebooted node.

          Within a minute or two, the following command should begin to show pods in a `Running` state (replace NCN in the command below with the name of the worker node):